crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 This is a nice visual introduction to what is a neural network, as well as how backpropagation and gradient descent work.
+3Blue1Brown is always great.

 ### ["But what is a convolution?" by 3Blue1Brown](https://www.youtube.com/watch?v=KuXjwB4LzSA)

 Convolutions are a key component of convolutional neural networks, which are the most popular type of neural network for computer vision.
 This is a nice visual introduction to what is a convolution.
+Another great video by 3Blue1Brown.

 ### ["Visualizing Deep Learning" playlist by vcubingx](https://www.youtube.com/watch?v=UOvPeC8WOt8&list=PLyPKqVSnetmEOp_g_hfabuRAs9ET-shl_)